Department of Labor Logo United States Department of Labor

 Multiple-Family Residential Construction (NAICS 236116x)

-Similar to single-family residential construction, BLS combines all new multiple-family housing construction (NAICS 236116) with the multiple-family portion (2 percent) of new housing for-sale builders (NAICS 236117) to form new multiple-family residential construction (NAICS 236116x).
+Similar to single-family residential construction, BLS combines all new multiple-family housing construction (NAICS 236116) with the multiple-family portion (2 percent) of new housing for-sale builders (NAICS 236117) to form the new multiple-family residential construction industry (NAICS 236116x).

-Chart 6 reveals the productivity, output, and hours worked trends from 1987 to 2023.
+Chart 6 reveals the productivity, output, and hours worked trends from 1987 to 2024.

-In 2022 productivity fell as hours worked increased more than output.
-Multiple-family residential construction productivity increased in 2023 as output grew faster than hours worked.
-The U.S. Bureau of Economic Analysis’ National Income and Product Accounts price deflator used in the output calculations for NAICS 236116x is not currently available for 2023.
-In the interim, the series was extended using the Census Bureau’s price index for multi-family houses under construction, which tracks closely with the standard deflator.
+In 2024 productivity fell by 12.8 percent as hours slightly increased by 0.7 percent while output declined by 12.2 percent.
+The U.S. Bureau of Economic Analysis’ National Income and Product Accounts price deflator used in the output calculations for NAICS 236116x is not currently available for 2024.
+In the interim, the series was extended using the Census Bureau’s price index for multi-family houses under construction which tracks closely with the standard deflator.

 Industrial Building Construction (NAICS 236210)